yuxin-miao/VE370_Computer_organization_intro/370Notes.md

 				1. the instructions that refer to the address of procedures $A$ and $B$

-				2. ​	the instructions that refers to the data word $X$ and $Y$
+				2. the instructions that refers to the data word $X$ and $Y$

 <img src="/Users/yuxinmiao/Library/Application Support/typora-user-images/image-20200919105719045.png" alt="image-20200919105719045" style="zoom:50%;" />

 ### linker

 Also called link editor.
 A systems program that combines independently assembled machine language programs and resolves all undefined labels into an **executable file**.

 1. merge segments

  	2. resolve labels (determine their address)
  	3. patch location-dependent and external reference

 **example of linked objects**

+Object is already machine language, but no memory has been traslated (the translator do not know about)

 > the text segment starts at address 40 0000hex and the data segment at 1000 0000hex.

 <img src="/Users/yuxinmiao/Library/Application Support/typora-user-images/image-20200919111236159.png" alt="image-20200919111236159" style="zoom:50%;" />

 > 1. The jals are easy because they use pseudodirect addressing.
 The jal at address 40 0004hex gets 40 0100hex (the address of procedure B) in its address field, and the jal at 40 0104hex gets 40 0000hex (the address of procedure A) in its address field.
 > 2. The load and store addresses are harder because they are relative to a base register.
 This example uses the global pointer as the base register.
 Figure 2.13 shows that $gp is initialized to 1000 8000hex.
-To get the address 1000 0000hex (the address of word X), we place -­8000hex in the address field of lw at address 40 0000hex.
+To get the address 1000 0000hex (the address of word X), we place 8000hex in the address field of lw at address 40 0000hex (Because it is 2’s complement).
 Similarly, we place ­7980hex in the address field of sw at address 40 0100hex to get the address 1000 0020hex (the address of word Y).

-**从哪里看出来是-8000hex？？？**
+> 3. also output an object file

 ### Loader